guidefari/here_hugo/content/note/turing-complete.md

 {{<youtube 0cXD1FGvRdA>}}

-## Why this is interesting but easy to overhype
+## What being Turing complete actually tells us

 > Anything which can be computed can be computed with a Turing machine.

 Needless to say, there's physical limitations to infinite memory.
 Because of that, Turing completeness falls into Type 1 of the Chomsky Hierarchy, instead of Type 0.

+What matters here is not the exact machinery, but the capabilities it gives you:
+- memory
+- control flow
+- state transitions

 ## Other surprising examples